sdaqo/anipy-cli/README.md

+> # Currently not working due to changes on gogoplay, trying to fix this.

 # anipy-cli
 ### Little tool written in python to watch anime from the terminal (the better way to watch anime)
 ### Scrapes: https://gogoanime.wiki